jamalmoir/simple_blog/README.md

 ##About

-A simple blogging platform made in Ruby with Sinatra.
+A simple blogging platform made in Ruby with Sinatra and Bootstrap.

+##To Do
+* Make login and register page redirect to home if logged in
+* Display simple error messages to user when somethinggoes wrong
+* Make first registered user an admin
+* Add creating editing and deleting post functionality
+* Make homepage display posts
+* Add pagination to homepage
+* Make simple admin panel
+* Add comment on post functionality

 ## Author